On Chicano Art…. con safos

 The origin of the term “Chicano” is similarly circuitous and a bit of a mystery to me because, as with nicknames, these designations evolve and become versions, some academic and some popular, and it becomes hard to tell if there is such a thing as a correct one.

 The first time I remember hearing the word “Chicano” was during the 1960s when a close friend from my barrio referenced us as being “Chicanos”.
-Being a “Chicano” somehow seemed like a good enough fit for me though I had no idea why.
-Still, I also remember, in subsequent times, realizing that “Chicano” was also considered a somewhat uncivil term in “polite” social circles.
+Being a “Chicano” somehow seemed like a good enough fit for me though I had no idea why, but I also remember, in subsequent times, realizing that “Chicano” was also considered a somewhat uncivil term in “polite” social circles.
 It must have been in the last years of the past century that a friend, a well-known academic in cultural and art matters, was supposed to lecture in my hometown of Laredo and was advised to stay away from the term “Chicano”.
 Arrgh….

-For me, all this “Chicano” business started in the 1970s during the early years of the Chicano political civil rights movement, to which I was drawn in San Antonio, Texas.
+For me, all this “Chicano” business started in the 1970s during the early years of the Chicano political civil rights movement to which I was drawn in San Antonio, Texas.
 Besides civil rights, a big part of this deal was self-determination regarding our own cultural identity.
 We started to shift away from being “Mexican” or “Mexican-American”, to being, well, what?….the term “Chicano” already existed but was merely a down-home barrio expression for a Mexican-American denizen of the barrio.
 More and more, we started referring to ourselves as “Chicanos”, perhaps because it was less acceptable, edgier, and therefore more rebellious than Mexican-American ever could be.

 Thus “Chicano” became synonymous with the Chicano political movement and being politically with-it Mexican-Americans in politically-charged times.
 I have a vague recollection of a prominent San Antonio politician being quoted in one of the local papers as derisively saying the word “Chicano” originated from “chiquero”, the Mexican word for pigsty.
 That remark was a reaction to the heat generated by political pressure.
 Remember, the Chicano political movement was mostly propelled by young activists impatient with the pace of political advancement; the mood was “If not now, when?”….cynical, mordant humor circulating among us had Jesus Christ, dying on the cross, telling Mexican-Americans “Don’t do anything until I return”…. obviously it was a generational thing: it came as a jolt to mainstream Mexican-American politicians because the Chicano movement was pushier and more radical.
 In the end, though, most politicians reconciled with the new political reality and became a positive part of it, certainly so, here in Texas.
 It was the unrepentant vendidos that faded away, though some still vex us, ensconced in the wrong political party.

-Today, the term “Chicano” has lost a bit of the old political edge, and its usage is fairly accepted as a specific alternative to Mexican-American, rather than the more remote designations of “Latino” or “Latinx”, neither of which I personally relate to at all.
-My primary problem is with the “Latino” catch-all designation itself….Spanish is, of course, a Latin language, as is French and Italian, but we don’t call those nationalities “Latinos”.
+Today, the term “Chicano” has lost a bit of the old political edge and its usage is fairly accepted as a specific alternative to Mexican-American, rather than the more remote designations of “Latino” or “Latinx”, neither of which I personally relate to at all.
+My primary problem is with the “Latino” catch-all designation itself….Spanish is of course a Latin language, as is French and Italian, but we don’t call those nationalities “Latinos”.
 I’ve tried tracing the origin of the term “Latino”, as it applies to us, but have come up empty though I’ve long suspected that it originated in Argentina, a very Eurocentric South American nation composed of, besides the displaced native populations, numerous and extensive European diasporas.
 Nothing wrong with being Eurocentric; it simply doesn’t speak for me.

 “Latino” is at least twice removed from the specifics of who I am; first, I am a bi-lingual person that speaks español, of which Latin is only the root language, and secondly, I am generationally far enough removed from my European ancestral roots that, culturally speaking, there’s only a trace, at best.
-As a Mexican-American, the culture I belong to is contemporary “Chicano” culture and identify as “Chicano”.
-More generally….that catch-all thing again, I don’t mind being referred to as a “Hispanic” because it relates me to all those other nationalities of the Americas that speak the language that binds us.
+As a Mexican-American, the culture I belong to is contemporary Chicano culture and identify as Chicano.
+More generally….that catch-all thing again, I don’t mind being referred to as a Hispanic because it relates me to all those other nationalities of the Americas that speak the language that binds us.

 Chicano Art….